nerdynikhil/wmdb/README.md

-# WMDb - The Web Movie Database
+# WMDb - The Web Movie Database Store

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).